Immunizations: Vaccines for Children Program Information for Parents and Patients

 The VFC program:

-- Provides vaccines recommended for children.
+- Provides children with recommended vaccines.

-- Saves parents out-of-pocket expenses for vaccines.
+- Removes cost barriers by saving parents out-of-pocket costs for vaccines.

 Who is eligible for VFC